iapyeh/sshscript/examples/careful.md

 try:
     $$ls -l /non/existing
 except SSHScriptCareful:
-    # usually this does not work
+    # Usually this does not work.
+    # Since the $.exitcode is usually -1 -1 for remote two-dollars commands.
+    # There is not SSHScriptCareful was thrown.
     $.exit(1)

 try:
     with $ls -l /non/existing as _:
         pass
 except SSHScriptCareful:
-    # usually this does not work.
+    # Usually this does not work.
+    # Since the $.exitcode is usually -1 for remote with-dollar commands.
+    # There is not SSHScriptCareful was thrown.
     $.exit(1)

 ```